prolixalias/gravitee-api-management/gravitee-apim-e2e/docker/api-tests/README.md

 # E2E API tests

-Here is a docker-compose to run APIM E2E API tests using jest, with MongoDB as database.
+Here is a nerdctl compose to run APIM E2E API tests using jest, with MongoDB as database.

 ## How to run ?